juanpc2018/Amiga-Guide-4000-4000T/README.md

 Requires only a Few minutes. </br>
 Using the Sun requires much more time becasue Ozone Layer Blocks UV-C </br>
 cannot be Erased indors because Normal Glass Blocks UV-C </br>

+## IDE vs. SCSI-2

+Mechanical IDE or SCSI HDD's are most gone / damaged, but.. </br>
+but there are CompactFlash CF to IDE adapters and to SCSI-2, RaSCSIm ZuluSCSI, XT-IDE, </br>
+there is also SSD SATA to IDE and SATA to SCSI-2 adapters </br>

+i have an "Acme" SATA SSD-to->IDE adapter, Generic IC, </br>
+Startech sell similar with Marvell IC </br>
+The generic adapter, maximum speed on a modern Computer is 100MB/s ATA100 i could Not reach 133MB/s using a [891U3](https://www.youtube.com/watch?v=NKpzkbOS59Y) USB3.0 to IDE "Generic" adapter, [Startech USB3SSATAIDE version](https://www.startech.com/en-us/hdd/usb3ssataide) </br>
+P.D.
+Do Not use the 891U3 included Power Supply has +6vdc some equipment will burn, </br>
+older Blue version USB2.0 to IDE had closer to +5.2vdc PSU </br>
+Moderm Boards dont have IDE, but there are PCI IDE cards available, </br>
+and PCI to PCIe adapters, also with different IC controllers. </br>